MarkM-dev/Previews-client/readme.md

     - Useful if your stream is delayed.
     - The button will show in the player controls next to the 'play/pause' button.
     - Click it to fast-forward the stream to the latest point in the buffer.
       <br/><br/>

+* **Chrome-Cast -> Close Tab**
+    - The button will show in the player controls.
+    - Click it to start casting on a new tab and then close the new tab without stopping the Chrome-Cast.
+    - Everything is done automatically, you just need to select your casting device when prompted.
+      <br/><br/>